Do I need planning permission?

 If you live in a house or bungalow (not a flat) you may be able to alter, extend or improve your property in a variety of ways without needing to make a planning application.
 This is because houses and bungalows usually have "Permitted Development" rights.

-Use the Planning Portal's guidance to find out more about your proposal:
+Having found out what restrictions there are on your property, you can then use the Planning Portal's guidance to find out more about your proposal:

 - Common Projects - In this section you will find planning and building regulations guidance for many common building work projects for the home.

 If you can complete works prior to 30th May 2019, a homeowner wishing to build a larger single storey rear extension:

 - greater than four metres and up to eight metres for a detached house or

 - greater than three metres and up to six metres for any other type of house